 The Funded Trading Evaluation Process

-The assessment procedure for sponsored trading organizations has changed dramatically, becoming increasingly complex in finding traders with outstanding talents, risk management prowess, and psychological fortitude.
+The assessment procedure for sponsored trading organisations has changed dramatically, becoming increasingly complex in finding traders with outstanding talents, risk management prowess, and psychological fortitude.

 Application and Initial Screening

-The process starts with an application, in which potential traders provide their trading experience and go through an initial evaluation that may involve interviews or theoretical assessments of risk management and trading knowledge.
+The process starts with an application, in which potential traders provide their trading experience and undergo an initial evaluation that may include interviews or theoretical assessments of risk management and trading knowledge.

 Simulated Trading